 Again, not all injuries are the same – and neither are their treatments.
 “Best” is a relative term.
 While you might feel that your injury is severe enough to warrant a best-level procedure, your doctor may recommend a less aggressive treatment – one that will not only cost less but work just as well.

 Ultimately, all bodies react differently to treatment and working your way up to “best” maybe your best option.

 Occasionally, even if the “best” option is absolutely necessary due to the severity of the injury or condition, the patient may not be an ideal candidate for treatment.
 For example, if a patient needing treatment on her knee is 50 pounds overweight, the resulting 200 pounds of extra pressure on her knees would make the “best” treatment a waste of time and resources.
 Before receiving that treatment, she would need to lose the excess weight to ensure an optimal outcome.

 In the meantime, treating them with a “good” procedure can help bridge the gap and help diminish the pain and symptoms until they are healthy enough to receive full treatment.

 Since most stem cell procedures are not covered by insurance, many people consider outside financing.
 Common financing options include:

 While the out-of-pocket cost of stem cell therapy can seem like a lot, many procedures are comparable to common insurance plan deductibles and the cost of surgery after insurance.

-Ultimately, you have to ask yourself how much your health is worth and decide if you want to spend a little now to enjoy your life a lot more later on.
+Ultimately, you have to ask yourself how much your health is worth.
+Then decide if you want to spend a little now to enjoy your life a lot more later on.

 Don’t let the insurance company decide what’s best for your health.
-Call the Albano Clinic at 385-220-9009 to schedule an in-depth consultation and start moving better, feeling better and living better – today.
+Call the Albano Clinic at 385-220-9009 to schedule an in-depth consultation.
+Start moving better, feeling better, and living better – today.